katmutua/websocketChat/README.md

-Dojo to try out websocket with cramp gem.
+Dojo to try out websocket in ruby using cramp.

 How to work this?
 -----------------